The keto flu is almost a necessary evil, to enter the gates of ketosis. The keto flu is your body’s natural way of reacting to the lack of carbs.

 4. Low-intensity exercise – Take it easy with physical activity

 The last, but not least is low-intensity exercise.
 Once you get up in the morning, the first ideal thing you can do to improve the keto flu is to take a bottle of water and go for a brisk walk (before eating).
 The idea behind a morning walk is that I help to deplete the glycogen stores in your body, thus transferring faster into ketosis.
-Walking just after waking up have other good benefits as well, like waking up and feeling better and more energized.
+Walking just after waking up has other good benefits as well, like waking up and feeling better and more energized.